Importance of Managing Organized Quality of Earnings in M&A

 Try to put yourself in the buyer’s shoes.
 Then try to put yourself in the seller’s shoes.
-And then try to put yourself in the advisor’s shoes as well.”
+And then try to put yourself in the advisor’s shoes as well.
 In each position, remain objective.

-DealRoom is a secure, cloud-based M&A due diligence management platform that replaces overpriced data rooms, email clutter and manual spreadsheet trackers.
+DealRoom is a secure, cloud-based M&A software that replaces overpriced data rooms, email clutter and manual spreadsheet trackers.